This quickstart walks you through the process of tracking objects in videos using a custom model.

 View the results

-In the results for your video annotation, AutoML Video Classification provides three types of information:
+In the results, AutoML Video Object Tracking provides three types of information:

 - Labels for the video.
-You can find this information under the Segment tab below the video on the results page.
+You can find this information in the rows below the preview of the video.

-If you want to see more labels, you can change the threshold score when you request a prediction.
-AutoML Video Classification only displays the labels that are above the specified threshold.
+If you want to see more labels or bounding boxes, you can change the threshold score when you request a prediction.
+AutoML Video Object Tracking only displays the labels that are above the specified threshold.

 If the prediction fails, the results in the list show a red icon on the Recent Predictions list.

 If only one video in the prediction attempt failed, the prediction shows green in the Recent Predictions list.
-On the results page for that prediction, you can the results for the videos that AutoML Video Classification annotated.
+On the results page for that prediction, you can see the results for the videos that AutoML Video Object Tracking successfully tracked objects.